English ship Dainty (1588): English service

 On February 20, Hawkins arrived with his ship at the Strait of Magellan, emerging in the Pacific in early April, heading to the coast of Chile.
 In the same month, after overcoming a storm, he passed through Valdivia and Mocha Island.
-Later, the Dainty appeared in Valparaíso, where he captured several ships for which Hawkins got a ransom in money, continuing his journey to the north coast.
+Later, the Dainty appeared in Valparaíso, where he captured several ships for which Hawkins got a ransom in money, and continued his journey to the north coast.

 On 31 May, sailing along the Peruvian coast, between Chincha Alta and San Vicente de Cañete, he met a Spanish squadron of six ships of varied tonnage under Beltrán de Castro, who had already been alerted to Hawkins's presence.
 The Dainty managed to escape due to the strong winds that damaged Spanish vessels.
 Hawkins continued with the ship to the north and, at the end of June, near the bay of Atacames (Ecuador), sighted the Spaniards with two ships under Castro.
 The Dainty was captured by the Spaniards in a fight that took place on 2 July, becoming the first vessel captured by the Spaniards in the South Pacific.